-7 Scenic Walking Routes in Limburg (2025 Local's Guide)
+7 Scenic Walking Routes in Dutch Limburg (2025 Local's Guide)

 March–June for blossoms and September–October for golden light.
 Summer weekends are gorgeous but busier around Maastricht.